fatimadev4/YouTube-Clone/README.md

 # YouTube Clone Project

 ## Overview
-This project is a **YouTube Clone** built to simulate core features of a video streaming platform.
+This project is a YouTube Clone built to simulate core features of a video streaming platform.
 It includes user authentication, video upload, video streaming, and basic account management functionalities.
-The backend handles video processing and streaming through uploaded files and URL-based streaming.
+The backend handles video processing and streaming through uploaded files and URL-based streaming using ImageKit.io.

 ---